side-effectsApril 26, 2026·8 min read

 Nausea — 44% of Users

 The most frequent side effect by a wide margin.
 Nausea typically appears within hours of injection, peaks during dose escalation (weeks 1-8), and subsides as the body adapts.
 In STEP trials, most nausea episodes were mild and lasted a median of ~8 days (PMID 34514682).
+Often a dose-escalation issue — see the titration protocol for the schedule that minimizes peak nausea.

 Diarrhea — 30% of Users